 Hi, Welcome all on Fast French Learning, the blog to Learn and Improve your French 🇫🇷 😀

-The French pronunciation (the liaisons, the intonation) is not so easy, even if you know the rules well.
+The French oral (the liaisons, the intonation) is not so easy, even if you know the rules well.
 It requires more than a few hours of practice to feel comfortable, several months actually.
 I have never met a foreigner with a perfect French accent, it is very rare.
 If you fell in love with the French language and the French culture, you like watching French movies, listening to a French song, having different resources to study, if you feel it is important for you, so focus on how to pronounce the language (the combinations of sounds, the intonation, the liaisons).
 But if what you want is to have conversations with French native speakers, the accent is not so important, the French people will be happy if you want to talk to them in any case, your accent will not make the difference.

 You do not need to be like a students at the university, making the effort to memorize the rules, just read them, put them in your mind, if you forget them that is ok, times to times go back to them for a refresh.
 The most important thing, the thing on what you have to focus is the ability of listening to the sound and producing it, you can produce it in a nice way only if you can hear it well.